Progress in Minneapolis

 Service Area Master Plan Updates

-Minneapolis is split into five service areas and has several regional parks, each one has their own master plan.
-Below is a break out of where bike parks will be built in each of the service areas.
+Minneapolis is split into five service areas and has several regional parks, each area has their own master plan.
+These are the parks that either already have a bike park or have one in the master plan.

 -

-Perkins Hill Park (the asphalt pump track is complete and ready to ride)
+Perkins Hill Park (asphalt pump track, complete and ready to ride)

 -